levilentz/scale-agentex-agent-demo/README.md

 # Setup Guides

 Below are the setup guides to get docker running on a local system.
-Our preferred method is rancher as it does not have any licensing dependencies.
+Our preferred method is rancher or podman as it does not have any licensing dependencies.

 ## Mac Setup Guide

+### Podman

+Follow the guide at [podman.io](https://podman.io/docs/installation).

+### Rancher

-### Use brew (preferred)
+#### Use brew (preferred)

 Run the following: